 Devices should use and understand overall call bandwidth and per session bandwidth limits using standard parameters as defined in [RFC3261].
 There is no requirement for bandwidth symmetry: the receive bandwidth advertised in an SDP answer may exceed that of the offerer.

 Support for the SCR, SCA and SCA-ACK application-specific feedback messages (see later sections) must be advertised in SDP following the syntax defined in [RFC4585].
-Such support is advertised with the following media attribute:
+Such support is advertised with the following media attributes:

 a=rtcp-fb:* ccm cisco-scr

+a=rtcp-fb:* ccm cisco-scr-v2

+The first version of the RTCP feedback attribute advertises support for version 1 of the SCx messages.
+The second version advertises support for version 2 of the SCx messages.
+An SCx message sender, when sending an SCx, may send that SCx message using any of the versions supported by the receiver (in the receiver’s SDP).
+This receiver must support receiving SCx messages for all versions that it advertises.

 The new media attribute sprop-total can be used to advertise some additional encoder- and codec-independent totals for all transmitted encodings.
 This attribute has the following format:

 a=sprop-total:<optional parameters>